monodot/self-service-labs/README.md

 > **Note**
 > Could we use [Terraform Workspaces][workspaces]?
 Perhaps.
 But workspaces need to acquire a **lock**, which could prevent multiple executions at the same time.

-## Prototype: Provision labs using a shell script or Python runner
+## Prototype 2: Provision labs using a shell script or Python runner

-Also in this repo is an example Dockerfile to build a containerised version of the provisioner, and a sample startup script, `provision.sh`.
+Also in this repo are another couple of prototypes, showing how the Terraform to provision a lab could be called from a shell script or Python app.

-### Shell script -> Terraform
+### 2a: Shell script -> Terraform

 This prototype uses a simple shell script, `provision.sh`, to call Terraform.
 The shell script takes two arguments - the lab type, and the lab ID.